isabella232/rtos-docs-pr.pl-pl/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_open"></a>fx_media_open

-Otwiera nośnik na potrzeby dostępu do plików
+Otwiera nośnik w celu uzyskania dostępu do plików

 ### <a name="prototype"></a>Prototype